California State University-Channel Islands

 Registered Nursing

 Registered Nursing is exceptional at CSUCI: 90 graduates, $103,484 year-one, $112,691 at year four, ROI grade A, debt-to-earnings ratio of 0.191 with $19,750 median debt.
-This program produces the most favorable financial outcome of any in this batch — near-six-figure starting salary with under $20,000 in debt.
+This program produces the most favorable financial outcome of any in our dataset - near-six-figure starting salary with under $20,000 in debt.
 California nursing wages are among the highest nationally due to strong labor protections.
 Students who gain admission to this competitive program have a clear and strong financial path.

 Computer Science